stefanneamtu/Two-Token-AMM---Near/README.md

 ## Deploy

-Every smart contract in NEAR has its [own associated account][NEAR accounts].
+Every smart contract in NEAR has its [own associated account](https://docs.near.org/concepts/basics/account).
 When you run `npm run deploy`, your smart contract gets deployed to the live NEAR TestNet with a temporary dev account.
 When you're ready to make it permanent, here's how:

 #### Step 0: Install near-cli (optional)

-[near-cli] is a command line interface (CLI) for interacting with the NEAR blockchain.
+[near-cli](https://github.com/near/near-cli) is a command line interface (CLI) for interacting with the NEAR blockchain.
 It was installed to the local `node_modules` folder when you ran `npm install`, but for best ergonomics you may want to install it globally:
 ```bash
     npm install --global near-cli
 ```